EpsilonForge/EMForge/readme.md

 ## Philosophy: integrate the existing

-The open-source EM modelling and simulation ecosystem includes a number of high-quality and mature tools, each of which does one thing, and one thing only, and it does really well.
+The open-source EM modeling and simulation ecosystem features several high-quality, mature tools, each designed to excel at a specific task.

-However, there are few examples of how to integrate the various different tools into a consistent workflow that is useful in applications, and is also documented well enough to increase adoption.
+However, there are few examples of how to integrate these diverse tools into a unified workflow that is both practical for real-world applications and well-documented to encourage adoption.

-The goal of this project is to bridge that gap, and show how existing open-source tools can be effectively used to address real industry applications.
+This project aims to bridge that gap by demonstrating how existing open-source tools can be effectively combined to tackle real industry challenges.

 ### Component #1: Python-based parametric CAD in VSCode